 - Windows Server 2012 R2 Initial Configuration for newly installed.
 After installation, you need to configure the initial requirements of the server.
-The essential configuration are changing host name, set IP address , update Windows, Desktop configuration, and activate the Windows Server etc.
+The essential configuration is changing hostname, set IP address, update Windows, Desktop configuration, and activate the Windows Server etc.

 2. Active Directory

-- In Windows Server 2012 R2, you can enable Active directory recycle Bin from Active Directory Administrative Center using graphical interface.
-I also have wrote a topic about how to enable active directory recycle bin using powershell in Windows Server 2008 R2.
+- In Windows Server 2012 R2, you can enable Active directory to recycle Bin from Active Directory Administrative Center using a graphical interface.
+I also have written a topic about how to enable active directory to recycle bin using PowerShell in Windows Server 2008 R2.
 Because in Windows Server 2008 you cannot enable AD Recycle bin with Active Directory Administrative Center.